DhudakondaMamatha/Self-intro/README.md

-💫 About Me:

-Absolutely!
-Here's the "About Me" section infused with emojis:

----

 **About Me:**

 👋 Hi there!
 I'm Mamatha Dudakonda, a diligent and dedicated professional with a strong foundation in Electrical and Electronics Engineering.
 My academic journey includes a Bachelor of Technology degree from Dr. K.V.
 Subba Reddy College of Engineering for Women, where I achieved a commendable grade of 75.48%.
 Prior to that, I completed my Diploma in Electrical and Electronics Engineering at Geetanjali College of Engineering & Technology with an outstanding score of 87.1%.
 My educational background has equipped me with a robust understanding of core concepts in my field. 🎓